 Late Bottled Vintage (often referred to simply as LBV) is wine that was originally made for bottling as a vintage port but due to a lack of demand, was left in the cask for a significantly longer period of time.
 It is divided into two distinct styles of Port, both bottled between four and six years after the vintage wine, but one style is fined and filtered prior to being bottle and one is not.

-The unfiltered wine on the other hand is usually bottled with a cork and needs to be decanted prior to enjoying its splendor.
+On the other hand, the unfiltered wine is usually bottled with a cork and needs to be decanted prior to enjoying its splendor.
 Once it is decanted, you should attempt to consume the wine as quickly as possible, ensuring it doesn’t sit for more than a few days at most.
 While most unfiltered bottles are identified as such, some may be marked as “bottle matured” if they have undergone bottle aging of a minimum of three years before release.
 Bottles older than 2002 may be labeled as “traditional”.

 The primary purpose of LBV is to provide a glimpse into the experience of drinking a fine vintage port but without the need for lengthy aging and at a fraction of the price.
 In most cases, the LBV can be consumed immediately upon purchase but you’ll notice that in exchange for a dip in price, it will be a far lighter bodied wine than that of a true vintage port.

 Typically ready to drink when released, LBV ports are the product of a single harvest and tend to be lighter bodied than a vintage port.
 It should be noted that while filtered bottles can improve to a limited extent with age, the unfiltered wine will improve with long term aging in most cases.